 Brian is the Angel Who’s Wings Are Made of Code.
 He is the Guardian of this website, and helps with anything intimidating or frustratingly complicated.
 He also built the site.
 Brian is an improvisational and voiceover actor, a graduate of Second City’s Acting & Conservatory Programs, and a founding member of Hugs & Pullups.
 He designs and maintains websites.
 Ask us for his contact information.

 Wolfgang designed beautiful logos and banners for both Here’s the Story and Here, Chicago.
 Wolf is a director, comedic actor, improvisor and graphic designer, and co-produces the brilliant monthly variety show, “Jack & the Wolf Present: The Bucket Show”.
 You can learn more about all of his work at steintime.tumblr.com.

 Martha Sue designed and donated the painted hands images used in our newsletter.
 She is an Art Director at Zynga games.
 She is also a painter and illustraitor, and a mother of two ridiculously wonderful children.
 She lives in Hayes Valley in San Francisco with her husband Jim.

 These are people who help run the event.
 For various stretches of time, they have regularly helped set up the potluck, break down tables, and make everyone feel welcome.
 Everyone volunteering in this fashion could also easily steal the show with their talents as performers and storytellers!
 They’re amazing people to have working behind the scenes.
 Heartfelt thanks to them:

 This is an area of unique appreciation.
-In the past, Janna was joined by a different guest co-host every month.
-These are all generous, talented people who were invited to co-host the show because of their unique creative sensibility, wit, heart, and trustworthiness.
+In the beginning of Here Chicago, before Janna and Nnamdi met, Janna was joined by a different guest co-host every month!
+It was a wild ride, and each of these generous, talented people were asked to co-host because of their unique creative sensibility, wit, heart, and trustworthiness: